flower-spring/scripts_for_springrts/README.md

 With the original widget if you started reclaim above a rock and drag your mouse, it reclaimed every metal things.&nbsp;
 Problem fixed compared to the original version :
 &nbsp;
 Now it don't send your rezzers reclaim something impossible in sea or in land : for example land rezzers don't go reclaim something too deep in sea.
 (And rezzers boats don't have a command to reclaim something in land).
-This behavior could happen with the original smart area reclaim version.
+This behavior could happen with the original smart area reclaim version.&nbsp;
+#### Gif animation about smart area reclaim widget:
 ![](animated.png)
 &nbsp;
 Youtube link video :  https://youtu.be/i9SBThSTIlw